-Picked by The Cold Case Quartet fans
+Picked by Cold Case Quartet fans

-Here are 2 books that The Cold Case Quartet fans have personally recommended once you finish the The Cold Case Quartet series.
+Here are 2 books that Cold Case Quartet fans have personally recommended once you finish the Cold Case Quartet series.
 Book DNA is a community of authors and super-readers sharing their favorite books with the world.

 Book cover of Rembrandt's Eyes